cardcomm/cgminerLCDStats/Generic Linux Install.md

 If everything went well, you should now see your cgminer stats displayed on the USB screen.
 Enjoy!

-**Note:** You can customize certain aspects of the script using the following command line options:
+**Note:** You can customize certain aspects of the script using the following command line options.
+For example, you could start the script and force it to always show the mtGox ticker with this command:
+`sudo python cgminerLCDStats.py --mtgoxForce`

+Complete List of Command Line Options:
   `-h, --help            show this help message and exit`
   `-s, --simple          Show simple display layout instead of default`
   `-d REFRESHDELAY, --refresh-delay=REFRESHDELAY  where  REFRESHDELAY = Time delay between screen/API refresh`